 Getting feedback in the workplace can be a difficult experience.
-We each crave success, aspiring for praise from our leaders and peers that will, in turn, make us feel recognized and valuable at work.
-In reality, constructive criticism will be doled out more often and will play a more significant role in the dynamics of our relationships with co-workers and in our individual performance.
+We each crave success, desiring praise from our leaders and peers that will make us feel recognized and valued at work.
+In reality, constructive criticism is doled out more often than positive feedback and plays a more significant role in the dynamics of our relationships with co-workers as well as our individual performance.

-Over time, I’ve learned to build thicker skin and use constructive criticism as a means to become more competent in my responsibilites.
+Over time, I’ve built thicker skin and now use constructive criticism as a means to grow.
 Here are a few of the key takeaways that have helped me in shifting my mindset:

 To get over this hump, I decided to acknowledge negative thoughts when they came up, but instead of believing them, I’d come up with positive alternatives.
 Instead of “I don’t think I’m coming across as intelligent or experienced,” I began telling myself “I believe in my training and knowledge, I can help this client.”

-Another mental shift is to accept that you are not perfect.
-Perhaps you occasionally lose your confidence or get anxious when speaking with more experienced, older professionals.
-Whatever the case may be, it is important to embrace your imperfections and accept consultation so that you give yourself an opportunity to mature both professionally and personally.
+Another mental shift is to accept that you’re not perfect.
+Whatever the case may be, it is important to embrace your imperfections and accept help so that you give yourself an opportunity to mature both professionally and personally.

 Is there a certain role that you’re aiming for?
 What are your goals for the next five years?